team-ethernet/backend/src/main/java/teamethernet/senml_api/README.md

 # team-ethernet.web.senml_api
-The senml app is an API for creating SenML messages in JSON or CBOR format.
+The senml app is an API for encoding and decoding SenML messages in JSON or CBOR format.
 It handles the formatting of the SenML pack conforming to [RFC 8428](https://tools.ietf.org/html/rfc8428).

 ## Project code needs